oneapi-src/oneAPI-samples/Libraries/oneVPL/hello-encode/README.md

-This sample is a command line application that takes a file containing a raw I420 format video elementary stream as an argument, encodes it with oneVPL and writes the decoded output to `out.h265` in H.265 format.
+This sample is a command line application that takes a file containing a raw I420 format video elementary stream as an argument, encodes it with oneVPL and writes the encoded output to `out.h265` in H.265 format.

 ## Key Implementation details